 Malaria is endemic in Sierra Leone, with stable and perennial transmission in all parts of the country.
 The entire populace is at risk of the disease.
 It is estimated that about 2,240,000 outpatient visits are due to malaria every year, of which about 1,000,000 patients are under 5 years old.
 Pregnant women and children under 5 years old constitute 4.4% and 17.7% of the total population, respectively, and are the most vulnerable groups.

-The PMI VectorLink Project will conduct entomological monitoring activities in four sentinel sites selected in consultation with the NMCP.
+The PMI VectorLink Project will continue to support the NMCP to assess the susceptibility of An. gambiae s.l., and to conduct comprehensive vector bionomic monitoring in 12 sentinel sites in four districts.
 Western Area Rural district will represent the coastal areas of the country; Bo, which is the second-largest district in the country, will represent the South; Bombali, where the future insectary will be established, will represent the North; and Kono district, where there is large-scale mining activity, will represent the Eastern part of the country.
+In Year 1, VectorLink Sierra Leone implemented entomological monitoring activities that include collecting data on vector bionomics, insecticide resistance and establishing and maintenance of an insectary.
+In Year 2, VectorLink Sierra Leone will continue entomological monitoring activities in selected and representative sentinel sites and provide support to LLIN distribution.